Ancient Latin text written on a large piece of stone.

 Thank you for your interest in the graduate program in Classical and Ancient Near Eastern Studies!
 Our Department offers both an M.A. program and a Ph.D. program.

 Applicants for graduate study may enter the program with either a bachelor’s or a master’s degree.
 Candidates are expected to have covered at least the equivalent of an undergraduate major in Classics, which consists of at least three years of both Greek and Latin.
-Candidates whose preparation falls short of the minimum requirements may be admitted with deficiencies at the discretion of the Department, but will be required to do additional work within the first year of the program.
-Applications are evaluated on the basis of previous academic record, letters of recommendation, the writing sample, and a personal statement.
+Applications are evaluated on the basis of letters of recommendation, the writing sample, and a personal statement.

 All applicants to the program must apply online by January 5.
-Only select the M.A. application if you plan on a terminal M.A. at UW-Madison—all other applicants select the Ph.D. application, even if you have not yet received a master’s degree.
+Only select the M.A. option on your application if you plan on a terminal M.A. at UW-Madison – all other applicants select the Ph.D. option, even if you have not yet received a master’s degree.
+NB: the Ph.D. program is essentially an M.A. and Ph.D. combined: successful students receive an M.A. after the first two years and a Ph.D. at the end of their studies.
 Please note: the $75 application fee must be paid at the time of application (international students will be charged an additional $6 for processing).

 As part of the online application process, you will be asked supplemental questions regarding your level of language preparation and expected to upload the information listed below:

-- Writing sample of scholarly work of no more than 25 pages (optional).
+1. Writing sample of scholarly work of no more than 25 pages (optional, but highly encouraged).
+The admissions committee especially welcomes writing samples on themes from the ancient world.

 Any applicant (including international students) who is admitted is offered 5 years of funding in a combination of fellowships and teaching assistant positions for language or literature/culture courses.
 These appointments include tuition remission, stipend and health insurance benefits.
 There are also limited scholarship funds available which are administered by the department.